Azure/aks-periscope/README.md

 After export, they will also be stored in Azure Blob Storage in a container named with the cluster's API Server FQDN.
 A zip file is also created for easy download.

 Alternatively, AKS Periscope can be deployed directly with `kubectl`.
 See instructions in [Appendix].

+### AKS Periscope deployment using VsCode AKS Extension tool <a name="vscode-aks-ext" />

+AKS Periscope can also be deployed by using vscode extension like [VsCode AKS extension](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-aks-tools).

+All useer need to do is to configure their storage account to their [diagnostic setting as explained here](https://github.com/Azure/vscode-aks-tools#configuring-storage-account).
+There after, just on a right-click `Run AKS Periscope` vscode will run the tool against users aks-cluster and uplaod the result with much usable download screen.
+For more detail how vscode feature works [please refer here](https://github.com/Azure/vscode-aks-tools#aks-periscope).

 ## Programming Guide <a name="prog-guide" />